 This element looks at the ecological services provided by forest ecosystems.
-Forests can significantly influence fisheries and agricultural production in some areas and mismanaged forests can have a detrimental effect on farms and fisheries through destabilizing soils, sedimentation etc. Forest landscapes in Canada don't tend to have a critical impact on agriculture or fisheries as farms and forests tend not to be in close proximity to each other.
+Forests can influence fisheries and agricultural production in some areas within Canada and mismanaged forests can have a detrimental effect on farms and fisheries through destabilizing soils, sedimentation etc. Forest landscapes in Canada don't tend to have a critical impact on fisheries or agriculture as farms and forests tend not to be in close proximity to each other.